The Best Takeoff Software for Construction in 2026

 • Volumes of landscaping material like dirt, sand, and rocks

 Traditionally, taking this information out of project blueprints has been done by hand using rulers, pencils, and calculators.
-As you can imagine, this process can be very tedious and difficult to do accurately.
+As you can imagine, this process can be very tedious and challenging to do accurately.

 Construction Takeoff Software & Features